seraogianluca/GIAR/docs/Design.md

 Administrator is a special user who can insert, modify and delete games from the system.
 Administrator doesn't have the possibility to rate a game or have a list of personal games.

-Administrator can also see information about users' preferences grouped by country and how many users added a game in the Wishlists or in MyGames lists.
+Administrator can also see information about users' games preferences grouped by country and how many users added a game in the Wishlists or in MyGames lists.

 ## 2. Actors of the system